Nisha Dangi

-Nisha Dangi is a Nepalese politician, belonging to the Rastriya Swatantra Party.
-She is currently serving as a member of the 2nd Federal Parliament of Nepal.
-In the 2022 Nepalese general election she was elected as a proportional representative from the Khas people category.
+Nisha Dangi is a Nepalese politician.
+She is the member of the 3rd Federal Parliament of Nepal elected from Jhapa-1 constituency in 2026 Nepalese General Election securing 45,680 votes.
+In the 2022 Nepalese general election she was elected to member of parliament as a proportional representative from the Khas people category.

+Dangi was elected as Joint General Secretary of the Rastriya Swatantra Party at the party's first general convention held in Chitwan on 26 June 2026.